isaacrobinson2000/MakerSpaceExamples/README.md

 3. Open the terminal by pressing <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>T</kbd>.
 A window similar to the one in the picture below should show up.

-4. The examples are now installed, restart the Arduino IDE to see them.

 ![Picture of a terminal](https://user-images.githubusercontent.com/47544550/54848133-1315f900-4ca6-11e9-9aff-d6b4effcb312.png)

 4. Copy and paste the lines below one by one into the terminal you opened above, pressing enter after pasting them.